 If you look at the information presented in most exercise physiology and sports nutrition books, you will notice an obvious omission of discussions of muscle cramps.

 Manage your diet, allowing yourself the foods you want and need, by controlling how much and how often you eat them.

 It is important to take a step back and consider your overall mission and your specific goals for increased personal energy.

-Sport Nutrition for Health and Performance-2nd Edition
+Sport Nutrition for Health and Performance eBook-2nd Edition

 Because of the many potential risks associated with supplements, it is important to critically evaluate ergogenic substances prior to using or recommending them.